AldusD/chessad/README.md

 ## About

-Chess AD is a online chess game that mix role playing games universe with our beloved millennial game.
+Chess AD is a online chess game that mix role-playing games universe with our beloved millennial game.
 This project is the last and more important project of Driven Education's Full Stack Web Development Bootcamp.
-I found the ChessAD idea to be great for show  my knowledge and learn more about the following technologies:
+I found the idea of ​​ChessAD great for showing my knowledge and learning more about the following technologies:
 - Single page applications with React (Create React APP, React-Browser-Router, React-Query)
 - REST APIs with Express (Typescript, jest, supertest)
 - NoSQL Database with MongoDb (Prisma ORM)